ululazmi41/quesk/README.md

 - Create/update/delete task.
 - Mark task as completed.
 - Search tasks.
-- Available theme: light, dark.
+- Light and dark mode.
-- Multilingual support: English, Indonesia.
+- Multilingual support: English, Bahasa Indonesia.

 ## Highlight

+- `Responsive design` for mobile screen.
 - Encoded email and password on `authentication`.
 - Utilizes JSON Web Token for `authorization`.
 - Encoded old password and new password when trying to `change password`.
-- Password is `hashed` before being stored on the database.
+- The Password is `hashed` before being stored on the database.
-- Server wil return `conflict` with 409 status code when attempting to edit record with existing data.
-- Server wil return `not found` with 404 status code when attempting to access nonexistent record.
-- Server wil return `unauthorized` with 401 status code when attempting to access unauthorized record.
+- Handled status code: `400: Bad Request`, `401: Unauthorized`, `403: Forbidden`, `404: Not Found`, and `409: Conflict`.
+- Created multilingual support without using any library written on the `i18n/intl.ts` file.
+- Show `loading` indicator when client attempt to fetch data on the server.

 ## Technologies Used

+- Eslint.
-- Next.js
+- Next.js.
-- JSON Web Token
+- React.js.
-- Typescript
+- Supabase.
-- React.js
+- Typescript.
-- Tailwind CSS
+- Tailwind CSS.
-- Supabase
+- JSON Web Token.

 ## Supabase Setup

 - Login or create an account on Supabase.
 - Create a new project and database.
-- Create tables with these schema:
+- Create 2 table with these schema:

 **Users Table**